Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 * When are you doing a meeting instead of a long Slack message ...

 ### Work hours
-Some people in the team have kids and prefer starting early in the morning then having a break to get the kid to the kindergarten, some are more interested by working late hours.
-So we need to give answers for this kind of questions :
+Some people in the team have kids and prefer starting early in the morning, then have a break to get the kid to the kindergarten, some are more interested in working late hours.
+So we need to give answers for these kinds of questions :

 * Are we each expected to be online and available to each other during specific hours?
 * Is it necessary to signify when we’re offline for a certain period of time?